bcaligari/demo-basic-connectivity/listening-tcp-ports.md

 #### filtered ports

-We know that the remote host is listening on 30002 but not 30003, yet we received a 'filtered' status with a 'no-response' reason.
-In this case our SYN packets were never received by the remote host.
+We know that the remote host is listening on 30002 but not 30003, yet `nmap` shows a 'filtered' status with a 'no-response' reason in both cases.
+This is as expected since no reply, SYN-ACK or RST respectively, was received in reply to our SYNs.
 This is often the case if the port is blocked by a firewall.

 #### caveats